 Important indeed.
 After graduation, Adam landed his first job as a prep cook at Niche, one of the properties in the Craft Restaurant Group.
 He quickly rose through the ranks at Craft, becoming Niche’s chef de cuisine by age 22, and then executive chef at Brasserie.
-He has spearheaded the expansion of Pastaria, the group’s Italian restaurant, and today shares responsibilities as executive chef and owner of the entire dining empire with his mentor, Gerard Craft.
-The business partners have traveled the world to explore different cultures and cuisines to inspire their restaurants.
+He spearheaded the expansion of Pastaria, the group’s Italian restaurant, and shared responsibilities as executive chef and owner of the entire dining empire with his mentor, Gerard Craft.

 And he’s ever-grateful for the amazing education he received from the CIA.
 “It definitely laid the groundwork in my mind to allow us to be able to expand in the way we have done.”

 In March 2015, after nearly eight years, Adam made the difficult decision to step away from the Craft Restaurant Group and is not longer a shareholder.
 “I want to take some time off and relax for a little bit,” Adam says.
 “I’ve been going 100 miles per hour for awhile now and sometimes it’s just time for a change in scenery.”
 Gerard Craft said of his parting, “Adam has been a valued member of the team for many years, and we are proud of the work that we were able to accomplish together.
 We’re excited to see what’s next for him.”